 *All inventory calculations in the spreadsheet are based on your own material unit cost calculations made during the year, so you'll want to ensure that they are as accurate as possible.

-1. Organize your inventory
+1. Organise your inventory

 2. Track sales and profits